Tag: ArtDecoMelbourne

 Orrong Hotel, High Street Armadale

 The Orrong Hotel is one of the more striking Art Deco pubs in Melbourne, with that stepped corner tower.
 And the Fosters neon sign is original!
-Always thought maybe 80s Deco-revival.
-The rest is mostly intact, but at some point the bricks and speed lines and ‘hotel’ sign rendered over, then later someone painted a … Continue reading Orrong Hotel, High Street Armadale
+Always thought maybe 80s Deco-revival, but no it’s 1939.
+It’s mostly intact, but at some point the bricks and speed lines and ‘hotel’ sign were rendered over, then later … Continue reading Orrong Hotel, High Street Armadale

 Not Skipping Girl, Handley & Co, designed by Alder & Lacey, 1938